ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ![Block toolbar](img/block_settings_menu.png "Block toolbar")

-Available options are:
+The following actions are available:

 - Move up block - allows you to change position of the block on the page by moving it up
 - Move down block - allows you to change position of the block on the page by moving it down
 - Block settings - allows you to access properties window
-- Duplicate - duplicates existing block with its settings by creating its copy
+- Duplicate - duplicates existing block with its settings
 - Refresh - refreshes preview of the block
 - Delete - deletes existing block

-For your comfort, you can adjust the size of the block settings window.
-When you hover over the window frame, blue line appears.
-Click-and-drag the border to adjust the size.

 ![Block window - size adjustment](img/block_window_size_adjust.png "Block window - size adjustment")